Aaron Copland: 1925 to 1935

 Soon after his return to the United States, Copland was exposed to the artistic circle of photographer Alfred Stieglitz.
-While Copland did not care for Stieglitz's domineering attitude, he did admire his work and took to heart Stieglitz's conviction that American artists should reflect "the ideas of American Democracy."
-This ideal influenced not just the composer, but also a generation of artists and photographers, including Paul Strand, Edward Weston, Ansel Adams, Georgia O'Keeffe, and Walker Evans.
+While Copland did not care for Stieglitz's domineering attitude, he admired his work and took to heart Stieglitz's conviction that American artists should reflect "the ideas of American Democracy."
+This ideal influenced not just Copland, but also a generation of artists and photographers, including Paul Strand, Edward Weston, Ansel Adams, Georgia O'Keeffe, and Walker Evans.
 Evans's photographs inspired portions of Copland's opera The Tender Land.

 In his quest to take up the slogan of the Stieglitz group, "Affirm America", Copland found only the music of Carl Ruggles and Charles Ives upon which to draw.
-Without what Copland called a "usable past" in American classical composers, he looked toward jazz and popular music, something he had already started to do while in Europe.
+Without what Copland called a "usable past" in American classical composers, he looked to jazz and popular music, something he had started to do while in Europe.
 In the 1920s, Gershwin, Bessie Smith, and Louis Armstrong were in the forefront of American popular music and jazz.
 By the end of the decade, Copland felt his music was going in a more abstract, less jazz-oriented direction.
-However, as large swing bands such as those of Benny Goodman and Glenn Miller became popular in the 1930s, Copland took a renewed interest in the genre.
+But as large swing bands such as those of Benny Goodman and Glenn Miller became popular in the 1930s, Copland took a renewed interest in the genre.

 Inspired by the example of Les Six in France, Copland sought out contemporaries such as Roger Sessions, Roy Harris, Virgil Thomson, and Walter Piston, and quickly established himself as a spokesperson for composers of his generation.
 He also helped found the Copland-Sessions Concerts to showcase these composers' chamber works to new audiences.
-Copland's relationship with these men, who became known as "commando unit," was one of both support and rivalry, and he played a key role in keeping them together until after World War II.
-He also was generous with his time, with nearly every American young composer he met during his life, later earning the title "Dean of American Music."
+Copland's relationship with these men, who became known as "commando unit", was one of both support and rivalry, and he played a key role in keeping them together until after World War II.
+He also was generous with his time with nearly every American young composer he met during his life, later earning the title "Dean of American Music."

 With the knowledge he had gained from his studies in Paris, Copland came into demand as a lecturer and writer on contemporary European classical music.
 From 1927 to 1930 and from 1935 to 1938, he taught classes at The New School for Social Research in New York City.
-Eventually, his New School lectures would appear in the form of two books —What to Listen for in Music (1937, revised 1957) and Our New Music (1940, revised 1968 and retitled The New Music: 1900–1960).
-During this period, Copland also wrote regularly for The New York Times, The Musical Quarterly and a number of other journals.
-These articles would appear in 1969 as the book Copland on Music.
-During his time at The New School, Copland was active as a presenter and curator, using The New School as a key location to present a wide range of composers and artists from the United States as well as across the globe.
+Eventually, his New School lectures appeared in the form of two books—What to Listen for in Music (1937, revised 1957) and Our New Music (1940, revised 1968 and retitled The New Music: 1900–1960).
+During this period, Copland also wrote regularly for The New York Times, The Musical Quarterly, and other journals.
+These articles appeared in 1969 as the book Copland on Music.
+During his time at The New School, Copland was active as a presenter and curator, using The New School to present a wide range of composers and artists.